-ISO 27001 is recognised as the premier information security management system (ISMS) standard around the world.
+ISO 27001 is recognized as the premier information security management system (ISMS) standard around the world.
 The standards also leverages the security best practices detailed in ISO 27002.
-To be worthy of your trust, we’re continually and comprehensively managing and improving our physical, technical and legal controls at Dropbox.
+To be worthy of your trust, we’re continually and comprehensively managing and improving our physical, technical, and legal controls at Dropbox.
 Our auditor, EY CertifyPoint, maintains its ISO 27001 accreditation from the Raad voor Accreditatie (Dutch Accreditation Council).
 View the Dropbox Business and Dropbox Education ISO 27001 certificate.

 ISO 27017 is an international standard for cloud security that provides guidelines for security controls applicable to the provision and use of cloud services.
-Our Shared Responsibility Guide explains several of the security, privacy and compliance requirements that Dropbox and its customers can solve together.
+Our Shared Responsibility Guide explains several of the security, privacy, and compliance requirements that Dropbox and its customers can solve together.
 View the Dropbox Business and Dropbox Education ISO 27017 certificate.

 ISO 27018 is an international standard for privacy and data protection that applies to cloud service providers like Dropbox who process personal information on behalf of their customers and provides a basis for which customers can address common regulatory and contractual requirements or questions.
 View the Dropbox Business and Dropbox Education ISO 27018 certificate.

-ISO 22301 is an international standard for business continuity that guides organisations on how to decrease the impact of disruptive events and respond to them appropriately if they occur by minimising potential damage.
+ISO 22301 is an international standard for business continuity that guides organizations on how to decrease the impact of disruptive events and respond to them appropriately if they occur by minimizing potential damage.
 The Dropbox Business continuity management system (BCMS) is part of our overall risk management strategy to protect people and operations during times of crises.
 View the Dropbox Business and Dropbox Education ISO 22301 certificate.

 ISO 27701 is an international standard for privacy information management.
-The standard provides a framework to enhance and extend the information security management system, under ISO 27001, to a privacy information management system (PIMS).
+The standard provides a framework to enhance and extend the information security management system under ISO 27001 to a privacy information management system (PIMS).
 Dropbox Business and Dropbox Education have received this certification as a PII Processor.
 View the Dropbox Business and Dropbox Education ISO 27701 certificate.

-The SOC 3 assurance report covers all five Trust Criteria for Security, Availability, Processing Integrity, Confidentiality and Privacy (TSP Section 100).
+The SOC 3 assurance report covers all five Trust Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (TSP Section 100).
 The Dropbox general-use report is an executive summary of the SOC 2 report and includes the independent third-party auditor’s opinion on the effective design and operation of our controls.
 View the Dropbox Business and Dropbox Education SOC 3 examination.

-The SOC 2 report provides customers with a detailed level of controls-based assurance, covering all five Trust Service Criteria for Security, Availability, Processing Integrity, Confidentiality and Privacy (TSP Section 100).
+The SOC 2 report provides customers with a detailed level of controls-based assurance, covering all five Trust Service Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (TSP Section 100).
 The SOC 2 report includes a detailed description of Dropbox’s processes and the more than 100 controls in place to protect your stuff.
 In addition to our independent third-party auditor’s opinion on the effective design and operation of our controls, the report includes the auditor’s test procedures and results for each control.
 Our SOC 2 report (sometimes referred to as a SOC 2+ report) also includes an audited mapping of our controls to the ISO standards mentioned above, providing additional transparency to our customers.
 The SOC 2 examination for Dropbox Business and Dropbox Education is available upon request through our sales team or (for existing Dropbox Business customers) support.

 The SOC 1 report provides specific assurances for customers who determine that Dropbox Business or Dropbox Education is a key element of their internal controls over financial reporting (ICFR) program.
 These specific assurances are primarily used for our customers’ Sarbanes-Oxley (SOX) compliance.
 The independent third-party audit is conducted in accordance with the Statement on Standards for Attestation Engagements No. 18 (SSAE 18) and the International Standard on Assurance Engagements No. 3402 (ISAE 3402).
 These standards have replaced the deprecated Statement on Standards for Attestation Engagement No.16 (SSAE 16) and Statement on Auditing Standards No. 70 (SAS 70).
 The SOC 1 examination for Dropbox Business and Dropbox Education is available upon request through our sales team or (for existing Dropbox Business customers) support.

-The CSA Security, Trust, Assurance and Risk (STAR) Registry is a free, publicly-accessible registry that offers a security assurance program for cloud services, thereby helping users assess the security posture of cloud providers they currently use or are considering contracting with.
+The CSA Security, Trust, Assurance, and Risk (STAR) Registry is a free, publicly-accessible registry that offers a security assurance program for cloud services, thereby helping users assess the security posture of cloud providers they currently use or are considering contracting with.